spcourse/populations-oo/05 introduction/contents.md

 # Populations introduction

 We want to know how a population of foxes and rabbits interact with each other.
-Specifically: *How does the birth rate of rabbits influence the population*.
+Specifically: *How do birth rates influence the population*.

 ## Background